BY Martin Rivers

-Airspace management is an integral part of any country in a world that is highly interconnected. it requires skilled manpower, cutting edge technology, coordina- tion and cooperation with the outside world, strong institutions and stability a country.
+Airspace management is an integral part of any country in a world that I highly interconnected.
+It requires skilled manpower, cutting edge technology, coordination and cooperation with the outside world, strong institutions and stability a country.

-Fulfilling much the same function as a Civil aviation authority elsewhere in the world, CaCas draws from the expertise and resources of two UN divisions: The international Civil aviation organisation (iCao), which sets the rules for global air transport, and the united nations development Programme (UNDP), which provides humanitarian assistance to developing countries.
+Fulfilling much the same function as a Civil Aviation Authority elsewhere in the world, CACAS draws from the expertise and resources of two UN divisions: the International Civil Aviation

 The annual sum paid by airlines entering Somali airspace has averaged about $7M over the past five years.
 Philbin insists that managing air navigation services for the Mogadishu Flight Information Region, a block of airspace that covers all of Somalia plus parts of the Indian Ocean, is “business as usual” for the CACAs experts.

 “There are no unique challenges associated with controlling Somali airspace from Nairobi,” he observes.
 “The challenges are the same as faced by many African countries: that is meeting ICAO standards in terms of technical and human resources.”

 While the responsibility for the quality and safety of services lies with the air navigation service provider (CACAs), the obligation to ensure the rule of law and oversight of the service providers is that of the State.